defenseunicorns/pepr/docs/040_pepr-tutorials/030_pepr-operator.md

 ## Conclusion

 In this tutorial we created a Kubernetes Operator using Pepr.
 We created a CRD, created helper functions to help with the reconciliation process, and created a queue and reconciler to reconcile the state of the instance with the cluster.
 We also built and deployed the Operator and created an instance of the WebApp resource and watched the Operator reconcile the state of the instance with the cluster.
-Finally, we updated the instance and watched the Operator reconcile the state of the instance with the cluster and deleted the instance and watched the Operator delete the resources that it created.
+Finally, we updated and deleted the instance and watched the Operator reconcile the manifests based in the updated instance and delete the resources when the instance was deleted.

 If you have questions, reach out in the [Slack channel](https://kubernetes.slack.com/archives/C06DGH40UCB) or [GitHub](https://github.com/defenseunicorns/pepr).
 Also, checkout the finished example in [Pepr Excellent Examples](https://github.com/defenseunicorns/pepr-excellent-examples/tree/main/pepr-operator)